abuseofnotation/x-notes/_other/notes.md

 Staff
 ---

-Ivan: A boy from the village next to the sanatorium who is doing the cleaning.

 Alexandra: An older woman, who was accepted at the sanatorium when young.
 Currently she does not have any issues, but she is staying there for the freedom, (and dating patients regularly).

 Nic: Studied the same school as Maxim, but older than him, former patient as well, also staying for the freedom.